 Boyd said that this year there were 80 applicants for the 20 slots available at the school.

 “The EON Corporation is very pleased with the first year and happy with high quality applicants for the next class,” Boyd explained.
 “New clients working with the center include Parkland and UTSW.”
 Boyd said diabetes education is an area that has also shown much interest by the medical community.

 “Graduates receive a certificate of certification in Virtual Reality software development,” he explained.
 “Our efforts to bring EON to Duncanville should be viewed as planting seeds for future growth of economic development, retaining higher skilled labor resources and high tech support for businesses in the Best Southwest Cities.”

-In an effort to keep the Duncanville City Council appraised of the school’s success the Advisory Committee is slated to convene by conference once every month during the first year and thereafter, quarterly with the purpose to keep each party to the school’s agreement while also making certain that each party is aware of the Entrepreneur School’s activities.
+To keep the Duncanville City Council appraised of the school’s success the Advisory Committee is slated to convene by conference once every month during the first year.
+Thereafter, quarterly meetings will be held to keep each party to the school’s agreement while also making certain each party is aware of the Entrepreneur School’s activities.

 Updates by all parties involved also serve to confirm that coordinating the ongoing collaboration between the City of Duncanville and EON Reality stays on focus while also reviewing and exchanging all information relating to specific projects, reviewing and approving significant contracts, identifying problem areas and preparing respective solutions.
-The meetings are also an ongoing way to review and comment on the Entrepreneur School’s annual budget and approve all investments and contracts in excess of $20,000.
+The meetings are an ongoing way to review and comment on the Entrepreneur School’s annual budget.
+This is when they will approve all investments and contracts in excess of $20,000.

-Boyd was voted on by the Duncanville City Council to represent the City of Duncanville on the EON Reality Entrepreneur School Advisory Committee.
+The Duncanville City Council voted for Boyd to represent the City of Duncanville on the EON Reality Entrepreneur School Advisory Committee.

-He said he believes that with the school located in Duncanville “We will see higher paying jobs for those who live and work in Southwest Dallas and Ellis Counties.”
+With the school located in Duncanville he believes, “We will see higher paying jobs for those who live and work in Southwest Dallas and Ellis Counties.”